fanf2/hg64/README.md

 data stream, not the length of the data stream.
 The update performance is roughly constant, and mostly depends on cache locality.

-You can adjust the number of bits used in a `hg64` key by defining the `KEYBITS` preprocessor macro at compile time.
+You can adjust the number of bits used for `hg64` keys in the test code by defining the `SIGBITS` preprocessor macro at compile time.
 Smaller keys require less memory, but are less accurate.
-The default is 12 bits; 10 bits is a reasonable alternative, or 8 bits for low precision.
+The default is 5 bits, about 1% accuracy; 2 bits is about 10% accuracy, and 9 bits is about 0.1% accuracy.

 multithreading